• Skip to primary navigation

 Close up of crostini with goat cheese, proscuitto, and cranberry sauce.

-More fall recipes with goat cheese:
+More appetizer recipes featuring goat cheese:

-• Goat Cheese Spinach Artichoke Dip w/ Leeks: This easy one-skillet goat cheese spinach artichoke dip with leeks is made with fresh ingredients, four kinds of cheese including cream cheese, goat cheese, parmesan cheese, and mozzarella, and takes only 20-minutes.
+• Goat Cheese Spinach Artichoke Dip with Leeks: This easy one-skillet goat cheese spinach artichoke dip with leeks is made with fresh ingredients, four kinds of cheese including cream cheese, goat cheese, parmesan cheese, and mozzarella, and takes only 20-minutes.
 Naturally gluten-free.

 If you make these whipped goat cheese crostini with prosciutto and cranberry sauce I’d love your feedback.
 Please leave a comment and/or a rating below as I greatly value your opinion.
 Or snap a pic and tag me on Instagram @taoofspiceblog.
-Love, light and happy cooking ya’ll ♥
+Love, light, and happy cooking ya’ll ♥

 Whipped goat cheese crostini with prosciutto and cranberry sauce with additional crostini in background.